lsst-ts/ts_tma_tma-documentation_maintenance-documents_mirror-cover_move-mirror-coverwithoutchecks/README.md

-# Move Mirror Cover with out checks
+# Move Mirror Cover without checks

 This file contains the explanations for moving the mirror cover without checking the elevation position or checking the collision possibilities between them.